tarrant17/news/README.md

 # News Application
 News is a cross platform application displaying news (obviously :))

+## API
+The data comes from an API (https://rapidapi.com/contextualwebsearch/api/web-search/).
+See beyond how to configure it, otherwise you will get dummy data.

 ## Functionalities
 - Homepage screen :
 Displays a list of trending news.